Bassilalkhateeb/reading-repo2/class09.md

 ### Text Input :

-- <input> : The <input> element is used to create several different form controls.
+- '<input>' : The '<input>' element is used to create several different form controls.
 The value of the type attribute determines what kind of input they will be creating.

 - type="text" : When the type attribute has a value of text, it creates a single line text input.